When and where on 25.10. can be seen over Germany

 In any case, one should not look at the sun with the naked eye.
 This can cause irreparable damage to the eyes and even blindness.
 Conventional sunglasses or creative DIY projects also offer no protection.
 If you want to protect yourself safely to observe the partial solar eclipse, you should not only consider special solar eclipse glasses.
 These light protection goggles have special filter foils that only let through one hundred-thousandth of the sunlight.

-Solar eclipse glasses: Light protection glasses according to EU standards and with the CE symbol – or a pinhole camera
+Solar eclipse glasses: Light protection glasses according to EU standards and with the CE symbol – or pinhole cameras instead of glasses

 Furthermore, when buying solar eclipse glasses, care should be taken to ensure that they are marked with a notice that the glasses are safe according to EU standards in order to be able to look directly into the sun.
 Furthermore, it must bear the CE symbol and show no signs of damage.
 Good safety goggles have particularly wide temples and fit snugly on the face so that as little light as possible hits the eyes past the lenses.